Governance of Private Pension Funds

 Principle 8: Confidentiality

-8.1 The pension supervisor should only release confidential information if law permits (with fines or even prison sentences imposed for breaches).
-Staff should be bound by internal codes of confidentiality after leaving the authority.
+8.1 The pension supervisor should only release confidential information if the law permits (with fines or even prison sentences imposed for breaches).
+Internal codes of confidentiality should bind staff after leaving the authority.

 8.2 IT systems used by supervisors should include limited access restrictions to protect confidentiality, and special care should be taken regarding the security of the supervisory authority’s database for adequate data protection.

 8.3 The supervisory authority should publish its policy on treating confidential information.
-A suitable balance should be struck between the conduct of business supervision (where disclosure can be used to influence the behavior of the supervised community), prudential supervision (where confidentiality is essential to protect the interests of particular supervised entities), and system integrity, according to the nature of the pension system.
+According to the nature of the pension system, a suitable balance should be struck between the conduct of business supervision (where disclosure can be used to influence the behavior of the supervised community), prudential supervision (where confidentiality is essential to protect the interests of particular supervised entities), and system integrity.

-8.5 Where unsure of the status of the information, the supervisory authority should treat it as confidential if not publicly available or should check the status with the provider.
+8.5 If the supervisory authority is unsure of the status of the information, it should treat it as confidential if not publicly available or check the status with the provider.

-8.6 Only if the providing authority agrees, the receiving authority may pass on confidential information to other supervisory bodies or law enforcement agencies, provided they have legitimate supervisory interests and equivalent confidentiality protection standards.
+8.6 If the providing authority agrees, the receiving authority may pass on confidential information to other supervisory bodies or law enforcement agencies, provided they have legitimate supervisory interests and equivalent confidentiality protection standards.

 8.7 Mechanisms should exist to protect confidential information when staff transfers between the supervisory authority and the private sector.

-8.8 Third parties to whom the pension supervisory authority has outsourced supervisory tasks should be subject to the exact confidentiality requirements as the staff of the pension supervisory authority itself.
+8.8 Third parties to whom the pension supervisory authority has outsourced supervisory tasks should be subject to the exact confidentiality requirements as the authority’s staff.

 Principle 9: Transparency

-9.1 Pension supervisory authorities should adopt clear, transparent, and consistent supervisory processes.
-The rules and procedures of the pension supervisory authority, and updates thereof, should be published.
-The pensions supervisory authority should generally operate in a transparent environment.
-It should provide and publish a regular report – at least annually and promptly – on the conduct of its policy, explaining its objectives and describing its performance in pursuing those objectives.
+9.1 Pension supervisory authorities should adopt clear, transparent, consistent supervisory processes.
+The rules and procedures of the pension supervisory authority and updates thereof should be published.
+The pension supervisory authority should generally operate in a transparent environment.
+It should provide and publish a regular report—at least annually and promptly—on the conduct of its policy, explaining its objectives and describing its performance in pursuing those objectives.

 9.2 The pension supervisory authority should be subject to regular audit and reporting requirements, which allow for the assessment of how well the authority is fulfilling its responsibilities and ensure that the mandate and functions of the pension supervisory authority cannot be changed on an ad hoc basis.